TeagueSS/LetsDance/README.md

         (2 environments required, one for processing and one for running)

     2. Pick a List of Videos you wish to train your model off of or use the DanceSongs.csv provided in the path.
-     (We are not Liable for the Legal Remifications of downloading, processing and/or training off of youtube Licensed property USE YOUTUBE VIDEOS AT YOUR OWN RISK)
+     (We are not Liable for the Legal Ramifications of downloading, processing and/or training off of youtube Licensed property USE YOUTUBE VIDEOS AT YOUR OWN RISK)

     2. Navigate to the DataPrep Folder and open download.py, Now go to the method called process_links and look at the assigned variables above.
     They are what you will pass this function for your list, where to save, as well as any temporary holding folder for videos that will be deleted after running.

-        ^^^^^ This step will take about a day at Downloading, transcoding, splitting, cropping, and then finally encoding for each video is quite intensive. ^^^^
+        ^^^^^ This step will take about a day as Downloading, transcoding, splitting, cropping, and then finally encoding for each video is quite intensive. ^^^^
         This task is optimized for High CPU core counts and uses a ThreadPool based approach.
-        (This program ran on a 14 Core Apple M3 cpu, threading is highly optomized and will hit your Cores HARD) You can make the operation Single threaded by editing the code in CombineAudioAndVideo.py (process_audio_and_video_frames_Multi_Threaded method)
+        (This program ran on a 14 Core Apple M3 cpu, threading is highly optimized and will hit your Cores HARD) You can make the operation Single threaded by editing the code in CombineAudioAndVideo.py (process_audio_and_video_frames_Multi_Threaded method)

     3. Assuming your Data is downloaded and formatted to a folder on your Local machine open TrainAndSaveDanceRNN.py and give it the folder path.